alyxya/phonics-font/README.md

 - **Complete A-Z Coverage**: All 26 lowercase letters have custom shapes
 - **Easily Installable**: Works on macOS and other systems that support TTF fonts
 - **HTML Demo Page**: Includes a demo page to showcase all letter shapes
-- **Vector-Based**: All shapes are vector-based for clean rendering at any size
+- **Multiple Formats**: Supports both SVG vector shapes and PNG images
+- **Vector and Raster Assets**: SVG files for scalable shapes, PNG images for reference

 ## Word-Letter Associations